boyongjiong/outdoor-hiking/sites/logicflow-docs/docs/api/nodeModelApi.en-US.md

 | isDragging   | boolean | ✅       | Whether the anchor is dragging      |
 | visible      | boolean | ✅       | Whether the anchor is displayed, `1.1.0` added |

-## Shape properties
+## Shape Attributes

-LogicFlow's shape properties control the primary appearance of the base node.
+LogicFlow's shape attributes control the primary appearance of the base node.
 Shape attributes can be set via `setAttributes` or `initNodeData`.
-See [Shape Attributes for Custom Nodes](/tutorial/basic-node#shape-attributes) for details on how to set them.
+See [Shape Attributes for Custom Nodes](/en-US/tutorial/basic-node#shape-attributes) for details on how to set them.

 | Name | Type | Required or not | Description |
 | :----- | :---------------- | :------- | :------------------------------- |